Raj1212/Selenium_Test_Assignment/README.md

 To use this project the following requirements have to be met:
 Java8+

-Things to improve:- Drag and Drop using x-y offset could be improved further.
+Things to improve:- Drag and Drop using x-y offset could be improved further to make UI look better.
+Need to defined a separate class/object_repository for all constants.